marcov4lente/marcov4lente/_posts/2016-05-24-configuraing-nginx-setting-up-virtual-hosts.md

 $ sudo nano marcov4lente.com
 ```

-Add the server configuration, and save.
+Add the following server configuration to the site config file, replacing the domain and direcotry names appropriately.
+Then save.
 ```
 server {
     listen 80 default_server;